Bachelor of Science in Nursing (B.S.N.)

 RN-to-BSN

-If you already have an associate's degree in nursing but want to pursue a bachelor's degree, the RN-to-BSN program is for you.
-Offered 100% online, this degree prepares you to pursue more opportunities in the nursing field and higher salary positions.
+If you already have an associate's degree in nursing or a diploma in nursing and want to pursue a bachelor's degree, the RN-to-BSN program is for you.
+Offered 100% online, this degree prepares you to pursue leadership opportunities within nursing.

 RN-to-BSN Program